Coxiella (gastropod)

 Coxiella is a genus of aquatic gastropod mollusks in the family Tomichiidae.
 These snails that live in saline lakes, and have gills and an operculum.

 Distribution

 The distribution of genus Coxiella includes Tasmania and Australia: southern Australia, central Australia and northern Queensland.

 Species

 Davis (1979) recognized 10 species (9 in Australia) and one subrecent species Coxiella badgerensis in Tasmania.
+However, recent phylogenetic studies have suggested that Coxiella contains at least 15 species with six species currently undescribed.
+Coxiella is a Gondwana relict with its most recent ancestors from South Africa (Tomichia) and South America (Idiopyrgus).
+Coxiella appears have diversified during previous periods of aridification on the Australian continent.

 Species within the genus Coxiella include: